 Jason Cordeira is an Assistant Professor of Meteorology and Affiliate Faculty at the Center for the Environment.
 Jason is an atmospheric scientist who specializes in multi-scale atmospheric characteristics of extreme weather events.
 Prior to joining PSU, Jason obtained his Ph.D. from the University at Albany in 2011, spent one year in Boulder, CO as a post-doc at the Water Cycle Branch of the NOAA Earth Systems Research Laboratory, and spent one year as a research meteorologist at a weather software company, EarthRisk Technologies, in San Diego, CA. His research interests include better understanding and improving forecasts of the atmospheric processes conducive to (1) extreme precipitation events across the U.S. in association with “atmospheric rivers” and (2) extreme temperature events across the U.S. in association with heat waves and cold-air outbreaks.

 Thom’s research specialties include glacial and alpine geomorphology, Quaternary stratigraphy and chronologies, climate change, lacustrine sedimentology, and tephrochronology.
-He has collaborated with CFE on a NSF funded project Enhancing climate change communication between broadcast meteorologists and viewing audiences.
-Thom is also an authority on the glacial history of northern New England.
+He has been recently funded by NSF for several projects, including “Constraining the timing and rate of southeastern Laurentide Ice Sheet thinning during the last deglaciation with cosmogenic nuclide dipsticks,” a collaborative project between Bentley University, Boston College, and University of Vermont, and “Pathways project – Enhancing climate change communication between broadcast meteorologists and their viewing audiences,” a collaborative project between Bentley University and Plymouth State University.
+Thom is also an authority on the glacial history of northern New England, and is a co-author of a book titled “The Geology of New Hampshire’s White Mountains” (Durand Press, Lyme, N.H.).
 He has a B.A. in geology from the University of New Hampshire, a M.S. in geology from the University of Maine, and a Ph.D. in geology from the University of Colorado.

-Douglas is a science teacher in Rumney NH.
+Douglas is a science teacher, most recently in Rumney NH.
 Previously, Doug was a research assistant professor with the Center for the Environment.
 Having a background in biological and environmental education, his interests and activities are in K-12 outreach focused primarily on environmental and ecological issues.
 Doug has a B.S. in biology and biology education and a M.A. in secondary education from the University of New Mexico.

 Diana is an Assistant Professor of Plant Biology.
 Her research focuses on how different aspects of natural history such as reproductive biology, biogeography, and ecological associations influence both plant population demographics and phylogeny.
 She uses this information to discover new lineages/species and to refine our understanding of plant taxonomy.
 Jolles is an expert on the western North American Pyrola picta species complex (Ericaceae), a group of closely related, mycoheterotrophic plants.
 These Pyrola species represent just a few of the hundreds of Angiosperm species adapted for ‘buzz-pollination’, a form of vibratile anther dehiscence (interesting!).
 Jolles’ current research is focused on population genomics and biogeographic patterns in plant lineages growing in New England, including Cypripedium acaule (Orchidaceae), the pink lady slipper orchid, and Chimaphila maculata (Ericaceae), an eastern North American species with close relatives in Mexico.